ASK KNOX

 The Five Platforms

-Google Veo 2 is the cinematic platform.
-It produces 1080p video at up to 8 seconds per generation with the highest motion coherence in the field.
+Google Veo (current generation: Veo 3.1) is the cinematic platform.
+It produces up to 4K output (native 1080p, 4K via upscaling) at up to 8 seconds per generation with the highest motion coherence in the field.
 It accesses nature, environments, and physical systems — water, fire, crowds, cityscapes — with a realism that rivals stock footage.
 The API is accessible via Google AI Studio and Vertex AI, which means it plugs directly into automated pipelines.
 Cost runs approximately $0.35 per second of generated video.
-For B-roll, establishing shots, and any content where physical world realism matters, Veo 2 is the default.
+For B-roll, establishing shots, and any content where physical world realism matters, Veo is the default.

 Sora (OpenAI) is the creative platform.
-It generates longer sequences — up to 20 seconds — and handles complex multi-scene narratives with strong physics simulation.
+Sora 2 is the current generation, with full API access and duration options from 4 to 25 seconds depending on tier.
+It handles complex multi-scene narratives with strong physics simulation and synchronized audio.
 It belongs to the OpenAI ecosystem, which means it integrates with projects already using GPT-4o and the OpenAI API.
-As of early 2026, API access is in limited preview.
-Use Sora when duration and narrative complexity matter more than cost.
+Use Sora when narrative complexity and synchronized dialogue matter more than cost efficiency.

-Runway Gen-3 Alpha is the production workhorse.
+Runway (current generation: Gen-4 / Gen-4.5) is the production workhorse.
 It has full API access, handles image-to-video (I2V) reliably — meaning you can feed a reference frame and generate motion from it — and offers built-in camera control presets.
 Character consistency across shots is stronger here than most competitors.
-The Act-One feature allows character animation driven from webcam input.
+Duration options run from 2 to 10 seconds.
 Cost is approximately $0.05 per second.
 For pipeline-integrated production work, Runway is the most practical option.

 Kling is the animation specialist.
 Built by a Chinese AI lab, it has strong motion tracking, excels at stylized and animated sequences, and undercuts every competitor on cost at roughly $0.02 per second.
-The tradeoff is API access — Kling is currently UI-only, which limits its pipeline integration.
-For animation-heavy work where cost matters and you can tolerate a manual step, Kling belongs in the toolbox.
+API access is no longer the gap it once was — Kling offers an official REST API through its developer console, with text-to-video, image-to-video, and lip-sync endpoints, so it can sit inside an automated pipeline alongside the others.
+For animation-heavy work where cost matters, Kling belongs in the toolbox.

 HeyGen is the avatar platform.
 It does one thing better than anyone else: turning a script into a video of a human presenter — your digital twin — with lip-synchronized audio, realistic head movement, and multi-language support.
 The workflow chains ElevenLabs voice cloning with HeyGen's avatar engine.
 Cost is approximately $0.08 per second.
 For content creation at scale, personalized outreach, and training video production, HeyGen has no real competitor.